-2. You may want to check with your local fire authorities to see if there are any specific requirements they have such as sprinkler systems, automatic foam extinguishers, etc.
+2. Check with your local fire authorities to see if there are any specific requirements concerning sprinkler systems, automatic foam extinguishers, etc.

-3. Use a fire extinguisher that is rated for electrical fires (we recommend ABC rating).
+3. Use a fire extinguisher that is rated for electrical fires (ABC rating is recommended).

 SPRINKLER CAUTIONS

 1. If you have a sprinkler system be careful to check the temperature rating and location of the heads so that you do not inadvertently cause them to actuate under normal firing conditions.